Paul from ParkMate 3 min read

 A Practical Decoding Method

-Next time you approach a sign stack, read bottom to top and ask:
+Next time you approach a sign stack, read every sign on the pole and ask:

 It takes practice.
 Most people never develop the habit because they only need to read signs when they’re already in a hurry.